andreicozma1/andreicozma1.github.io/README.md

 ## Usage Rights

-Please credit with the following snippet if intending to use any parts of this project:
+Please credit with the following snippet if intended to use any parts of this project:
 ```
 Author: Andrei Cozma
 Website: https://andreicozma.com